-Ciena is exposed to floating rates of LIBOR interest on its term loan borrowings (see Note 16 below) and has hedged such risk by entering into floating to fixed interest rate swap arrangements ("interest rate swaps").
-During the fourth quarter of fiscal 2018, Ciena refinanced its existing 2022 Term Loans into a new 2025 Term Loan, increasing the aggregate outstanding principal to \$700 million and extending the maturity to September 2025 (see Note 16 below).
-In conjunction with the refinancing, Ciena unwound its existing interest rate swaps for a cash gain of \$ 6.8 million , which was recorded in Other Comprehensive Income, and entered into new floating-to-fixed interest rate swaps.
-The new interest rate swaps fix the LIBOR rate of approximately 50% of the principal amount of the 2025 Term Loan at 2.957% through September 2023.
-The total notional amount of these interest rate swaps in effect as of October 31, 2018 was \$350.0 million .
+Ciena is exposed to floating rates of LIBOR interest on its term loan borrowings (see Note 17 below) and has hedged such risk by entering into floating to fixed interest rate swap arrangements ("interest rate swaps").
+During the fourth quarter of fiscal 2018, Ciena refinanced its previous term loan in the aggregate principal amount of \$394.0 million, maturing on January 30, 2022 (the "2022 Term Loan"), into a new term loan due September 28, 2025 (the "2025 Term Loan"), increasing the aggregate outstanding principal to \$700.0 million and extending the maturity to September 2025 (see Note 17 below).
+In conjunction with the refinancing, Ciena unwound its then-existing interest rate swaps for a cash gain of \$6.8 million, which was recorded in Other Comprehensive Income, and entered into new floating-to-fixed interest rate swaps.
+The interest rate swaps fix the LIBOR rate of approximately \$350.0 million of the principal amount of the 2025 Term Loan at 2.957% through September 2023.
+The total notional amount of these interest rate swaps in effect as of October 31, 2019 was \$350.0 million.

-Ciena expects the variable rate payments to be received under the terms of the interest rate swaps to offset exactly the forecasted variable rate payments on the equivalent notional amounts of the term loans.
+Ciena expects the variable rate payments to be received under the terms of the interest rate swaps to offset exactly the forecasted variable rate payments on the equivalent notional amounts of the term loan.
 These derivative contracts have been designated as cash flow hedges.

 Other information regarding Ciena's derivatives is immaterial for separate financial statement presentation.
-See Notes 4 and 6 above.
+See Notes 5 and 7 above.